Tiledmedia’s Solutions Rely on Standards

 Differences Between ClearVR and Current Standards

-The main advantages of ClearVR over the current generation of standards are:
+The main advantages of ClearVR over the current generation of standards (MPEG OMAF, VR-IF Viewport Dependent Profile) are:

 - Switching Latency: On a good quality CDN, the ClearVR Client can switch to high-resolution imagery within one or two frames – unnoticeable to the user.
-In a standards-based solution, switching after head motion relies on GOP boundaries, and can take hundreds of milliseconds or more, which is very visible.
-While this can be alleviated to some extent, it will be at the expense of creating more encoded versions of the same content, adding inefficiencies and cost to processing and distribution.
-(Note that is not supported by current spec text.)
+In a standards-based solution, switching after head motion relies on segment and GOP boundaries, and takes hundreds of milliseconds and sometimes even a few seconds, which is very visible.
+While some implementations try to alleviate this by creating more encoded versions of the same content, this adds significant inefficiencies and cost to both processing and distribution.

 - Flexibility: With a single representation, ClearVR can cater to all HMDs and various types of flat screens, regardless of their viewport angle.
 With a fully standards-based solution, the content distributor needs to provide separate representations for each viewport angle – again a significant cost factor.